 Collecting food scraps

-Considering the benefits, separating food scraps is really very easy.
-Use the small kitchen caddy and compostable bags to collect and store your food sraps. you can collect all food scraps including:tea, coffee, dairy products, soiled paper towels or napkins, confectionery, fish and meat products.
+Considering the benefits, separating food scraps is easy.
+Use the small kitchen caddy/bench-top bin and compostable bags to collect and store your food scraps.
+You can collect all food scraps including:tea, coffee, dairy products, soiled paper towels or napkins, confectionery, fish and meat products for recycling.
+Simply fill your compostable bag with food scraps and deposit full bag in marked food waste bin (Burgundy lid bin).

-To keep smells and flies out of the bin it is recommended that fish and meat are wrapped in newspaper or similar.Disposing off food scraps
+To keep smells and flies out of the bin it is recommended that fish and meat are wrapped in newspaper or similar before disposing in food waste bin.

-Help us keep contamination/non-food scraps out of these bins
+Help us keep contamination/non-food scraps out of these bins, please use the red-lid bin for disposal for all other non-recyclable waste.

-The collections can be easily contaminated so it's important to remember NOT to put any packaging, even plastic wrap or plastic bags,with the food scraps.
+The collections can be easily contaminated so it's important to remember NOT to put any packaging, even plastic wrap or plastic bags with the food scraps, use only the compostable liners for food scraps collections.

 Most importantly NO general waste in the food scraps bins.